-SGS systems do not require an external controller when using the external device monitoring (EDM) function.
+SGS systems (receivers with 12-pin M12 QD) do not require an external controller when using the external device monitoring (EDM) function.
 This function ensures the fault detection capability required by U.S. Control Reliability and ISO 13849-1 Categories 3 or 4 and PL d or e for controlling final switching devices (FSDs) or Machine Primary Control Elements (MPCEs).